-- 5.1. student identifies the five intervention option modes. - 5.2. student indicates the circumstance when it is appropriate to use each of the intervention options. - 5.3. student indicates when it is inappropriate to use each of the intervention options. - 5.4. student demonstrates the use of presence in a simulated environment. - 5.5. student demonstrates the ability to use dialog in a simulated environment. - 5.6. student demonstrates the ability to use control alternatives in a simulated environment. - 5.7. student demonstrates the ability to use protective alternatives in a simulated environment. - 5.8. student demonstrates the ability to use deadly force decision-making in a simulated environment. - 5.9. student applies the techniques in a manner that allows the student to achieve and maintain control.
+- 5.1. you identify the five intervention option modes. - 5.2. you indicate the circumstance when it is appropriate to use each of the intervention options. - 5.3. you indicate when it is inappropriate to use each of the intervention options. - 5.4. you demonstrate the use of presence in a simulated environment. - 5.5. you demonstrate the ability to use dialog in a simulated environment. - 5.6. you demonstrate the ability to use control alternatives in a simulated environment. - 5.7. you demonstrate the ability to use protective alternatives in a simulated environment. - 5.8. you demonstrate the ability to use deadly force decision-making in a simulated environment. - 5.9. you apply the techniques in a manner that allows the student to achieve and maintain control.